Start Year: 2024

 Harvard Medical School

-I hope to focus clinically on the management of cardiovascular disease, specifically structural heart disease.
+I hope to focus clinically on the management of structural heart disease.
 Following training, I would like to work in an academic setting to perform structural heart interventions and round in the cardiovascular intensive care unit.
-Academically, I hope to lean on my background in device development and venture evaluation/formation to develop/contribute to an academic innovation hub where I would help to identify and qualify unmet medical needs and work with teams to translate their solutions.
+Academically, I hope to lean on my background in device development and venture evaluation/formation to develop/contribute to an academic innovation hub where I would help to identify and qualify unmet medical needs and then work with teams across the academic enterprise to translate solutions to patients.
 I would like to remain primarily clinical as I believe my innovation work is best informed and supported by my continued pursuit of clinical excellence.